lyokato/WebAuthnKit-iOS/README.md

 This library provides you a way to handle W3C Web Authentication API (a.k.a.
 WebAuthN / FIDO 2.0) easily.

+(You can also get Android version here https://github.com/lyokato/WebAuthnKit-Android)

 ![webauthnkit](https://user-images.githubusercontent.com/30877/48991209-58517080-f175-11e8-879c-2a7628ff5df5.png)

 #### Demo App